 Moss and Stone Harmony

 Pair your moss with smooth stones for a serene, zen-like terrarium.
-This combination brings a sense of tranquility to any room.
+This combination brings a sense of tranquility to any room, especially when displayed as unique light bulb art.

 Cork-Top Moss Terrarium